OpenCHAMI/magellan/README.md

 ### Updating Firmware

 The `magellan` tool is capable of updating firmware with using the `update` subcommand via the Redfish API.
 This may sometimes necessary if some of the `collect` output is missing or is not including what is expected.
-The subcommand expects there to be a running HTTP/HTTPS server running that has an accessbile URL path to the firmware download.
+The subcommand expects there to be a running HTTP/HTTPS server running that has an accessible URL path to the firmware download.
 Specify the URL with the `--firmware-path` flag and the firmware type with the `--component` flag with all the other usual arguments like in the example below:

 ```bash
 ./magellan update \